 There are other lower carbohydrate alternatives for those looking to replenish lost electrolytes.

 Alternatives To Coconut Water

 While coconut water may not be the most ideal or ideal at all, for those following a ketogenic diet, what else can you drink?

 Technically, most sugar-free sports drinks are relatively safe to drink while following a ketogenic diet.

 These include drinks such as Propel fitness water, Mio electrolyte water enhancer, and even your favorite sugar-free energy drinks like Bang, Rockstar, and Reign.

-To read up on any one of those, take a look at any one of the articles below:
+To read up on any one of those, take a look at any one of the articles above.